CAELESTIS-Project-EU/RVEtool/README.md

 This repository makes uses of other tools which are not incluced because they are subjected to different Licences agreement:

-- RVE generator for UD materials including the presence of defects.
+- RVE generator for UD materials including the presence of defects by University of Girona.
-- gmsh2alya script.
+- gmsh2alya converter
 - Alya executable file.

 For any questions, please contact to Gerard Guillamet (gerard.guillamet@bsc.es)